m417z/ntdoc/descriptions/ntgetnextprocess.md

 To avoid retaining unused resources, call `NtClose` to close the returned handles when they are no longer required.

-This function bypasses some access checks if the caller has the `SeDebugPrivilege` enabled.
+This function bypasses some access checks if the caller has the `SeDebugPrivilege` privilege enabled.

 # Related Win32 API
 This functionality is not exposed in Win32 API.